mlabuda2/nf-tower-docs/docs/compute-envs/lsf.md

     !!! tip
         The compute queue can be overridden by the Nextflow pipeline configuration.
 See the Nextflow [docs](https://www.nextflow.io/docs/latest/process.html#queue) for more details.

+11. Expand **Staging options** to include optional pre- or post-run Bash scripts that execute before or after the Nextflow pipeline execution in your environment.

-11. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.
+12. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.

-12. Configure any advanced options described below, as needed.
+13. Configure any advanced options described below, as needed.

-13. Select **Create** to finalize the creation of the compute environment.
+14. Select **Create** to finalize the creation of the compute environment.

-Jump to the documentation for [Launching Pipelines](../launch/launchpad.md).
+Jump to the documentation for [launching pipelines](../launch/launchpad.md).

 ### Advanced options